 2. Respond Available

-When a Client posts a new job that matches your locations and other requirements, you will be sent an email notifying you of the opportunity.
+When an employer posts a new job that matches your locations and other requirements, you will be sent an email notifying you of the opportunity

 You have two options:

-Say you are available and interested in the job.
-But don't worry, you are not committed to the job at this stage.
-It just means you can start to chat to the Client about the job using the Messaging Service.
-It also gives the Client a chance to check if you meet their requirements.
+'Apply' - to say you are available and interested in the job.
+But don't worry, you are not committed to the job at this stage but would like to be considered for the job

-Hopefully, if all goes well after this the Client will offer you the job...
+Hopefully, if all goes well after this the employer will offer you the job...

 3. Agree Work Offer

-After you respond 'Available', the Client may select you for the job (or decline if they don't need you).
-They should make a formal 'Work Offer' based on the work details you have already seen.
+After you respond 'Available', the employer may select you for the job (or decline if they don't need you).
+They should make a formal work offer based on the details you have already seen

-You can accept this formal 'Work Offer' which then create a contractual agreement between you and the Client for the project.
-This gives you the assurance that the client is legally committing to pay you for the work.
+You can accept this which then create a contractual agreement between you and the employer for the job.
+This gives you the assurance that the employer is legally committing to pay for the work.

 If you have not already done so, you will need to add your bank account details to the system so you can get paid.
-Your bank details are stored by our specialist payment partner Stipe (https://stripe.com) so you can be assured they are protected by their secure payment system.
+Your bank details are stored by our specialist payment partner Stripe (https://stripe.com) so you can be assured they are protected by their secure payment system

 Next, you should then turn up on time and complete the work to a high standard so you get a good star rating.
 This will help you find more work in the future!